 In Nigeria, ‘money rituals’ often imply ritual murders and trading in body parts for rituals.
 Albinos in Eastern Africa fear for their lives for the same reason.
 Some years ago the world was shocked by incessant reports on albino killings and mutilations in the Great Lakes region and in Eastern Africa, notably in Tanzania.
 Have these practices since disappeared?
 No, unfortunately not.

-For nearly forty years I have studied the phenomenon of ritualistic killings in Africa and I’ve come to the conclusion that these practices are widespread across the continent.
+For over forty years I have studied the phenomenon of ritualistic killings in Africa and I’ve come to the conclusion that these practices are widespread across the continent.
 Ritual murders are also committed beyond the African continent, but that is not the focus of my research.
 So now I come back to my initial question: Why this site on ritual killing in Africa?

 The answer is simple.
 The basis of these cruel practices, which have no place in the 21st century, is superstition, belief in witchcraft.
 Its prolonged existence is the result of a combination of factors, most important of which are lack of education and the absence of the rule of law.
 What results is the unpunished violation of human rights.
 The freedom of fear is one of such human rights.
 In 1979 the people of Harper were dancing before the gallows after the executioner had done his work, relieved.
 They told me that now they were no longer afraid to walk the streets of Harper and to return home after sundown.
 The trial and hanging of ‘The Harper Seven’ was an exception, even in Liberia.
 African governments seldom investigate ritual murders and trials of accused suspects occur even less frequent.
 Impunity for the perpetrators of these atrocities has almost been systematic.
 Why?
 Is it because of the often observed increase in ritualistic killings during election time?
 I will not dwell here on the reasons for this lack of action of African governments and their failure to enforce the rule of law.
 At a later stage I will do.
 But let it be understood that I am not driven by a desire to reveal sensational practices, nor do I want to stigmatize or humiliate certain groups of people.
 All I want is an end to these practices which are rejected by the majority of the African people as well as by people in other parts of the world.
 Freedom of fear is a human right, the rule of law an obligation of the state.